-The Assessor should collect the following sets of evidence when completing a rating:
+The Assessor must collect the following sets of evidence when completing a NABERS Waste Rating or Verification:

-- a) Written or digital evidence must be collected for each waste stream picked up from the building to confirm that: - 1) All core waste streams generated in the building have been included. - 2) All optional waste streams included in the rating were generated in the building. - b) Evidence as listed in the Waste measurements section (Section 6). - c) Evidence as listed in the Waste audit methods section (Section 7). - d) Evidence as listed in the Material recovery score section (Section 9).
+- a) Written or digital evidence must be collected for each waste stream picked up from the building to confirm that- - 1) all core waste streams generated in the building have been included; and - 2) all optional waste streams included in the rating were generated in the building. - b) Evidence as listed in the Waste measurements section (Chapter 6). - c) Evidence as listed in the Waste audit methods section (Chapter 7). - d) Evidence as listed in the Material Recovery Score section (Chapter 9).

 The rest of this section is provided as a summary of required evidence.
 It may not be exhaustive.
-If other sections of the rules require evidence that is not listed here, then that evidence is also needed.
+If other sections of the Rules require evidence that is not listed here, then that evidence must also be collected by the Assessor.

-11.2 Summary of evidence for NABERS rating
+11.2 Summary of required evidence

-11.2.1 Section 4: Building configuration
+11.2.1 Evidence required for Chapter 4: Waste rating types and buildings

-Data from facilities managers on which waste companies they use for which waste stream, how many bins are covered by the contract and how often they are collected.
+Data from facilities managers on which waste collectors they use for which waste stream, how many bins are covered by the contract and how often they are collected.
 Includes:

-- a) Photos of bins in situ taken during the site visit. - b) Evidence of contract/service variations for any bin services added or removed during the rating period. - c) Evidence that a single building approach is not possible for a multi-building site as per Section 4.2. - d) Contracts or other evidence demonstrating that all included waste streams are managed by the building (for a base building rating only).
+- a) Photos of bins in situ taken during the site visit. - b) Evidence of contract/service variations for any bin services added or removed during the rating period. - c) Evidence that a single building approach is not possible for a multi-building site as per Section 10.6. - d) Contracts or other evidence demonstrating that all included waste streams are managed by the building (for a base building rating only).

-11.2.2 Section 6.2: Weight measurements
+11.2.2 Evidence required for Chapter 6: Rating or Verification requirements